tomsWebConsulting/twcsl/Element/Elements Manipulate/README.md

       /*

-        the format of each data structure is a selector source and destination, an action, and optional callback
+        the format of each data structure is a source, source ancestor, destination, and destination ancestor selectors, an action, and optional callback

         following is an example data structure. copy the example data structure below and paste after the example data structure. remove the forward